Art Deco: Graphic arts

 The Art Deco style appeared early in the graphic arts, in the years just before World War I. It appeared in Paris in the posters and the costume designs of Léon Bakst for the Ballets Russes, and in the catalogues of the fashion designers Paul Poiret.
 The illustrations of Georges Barbier, and Georges Lepape and the images in the fashion magazine La Gazette du bon ton perfectly captured the elegance and sensuality of the style.
 In the 1920s, the look changed; the fashions stressed were more casual, sportive and daring, with the woman models usually smoking cigarettes.
 American fashion magazines such as Vogue, Vanity Fair and Harper's Bazaar quickly picked up the new style and popularized it in the United States.
 It also influenced the work of American book illustrators such as Rockwell Kent.
 In Germany, the most famous poster artist of the period was Ludwig Hohlwein, who created colourful and dramatic posters for music festivals, beers, and, late in his career, for the Nazi Party.

 During the Art Nouveau period, posters usually advertised theatrical products or cabarets.
 In the 1920s, travel posters, made for steamship lines and airlines, became extremely popular.
 The style changed notably in the 1920s, to focus attention on the product being advertised.
-The images became simpler, precise, more linear, more dynamic, and were often placed against a single color background.
-In France, popular Art Deco designers included, Charles Loupot and Paul Colin, who became famous for his posters of American singer and dancer Josephine Baker.
+The images became simpler, precise, more linear, more dynamic, and were often placed against a single-color background.
+In France, popular Art Deco designers included Charles Loupot and Paul Colin, who became famous for his posters of American singer and dancer Josephine Baker.
 Jean Carlu designed posters for Charlie Chaplin movies, soaps, and theatres; in the late 1930s he emigrated to the United States, where, during the World War, he designed posters to encourage war production.
 The designer Charles Gesmar became famous making posters for the singer Mistinguett and for Air France.
-Among the best known French Art Deco poster designers was Cassandre, who made the celebrated poster of the ocean liner SS Normandie in 1935.
+Among the best-known French Art Deco poster designers was Cassandre, who made the celebrated poster of the ocean liner SS Normandie in 1935.

 In the 1930s a new genre of posters appeared in the United States during the Great Depression.
 The Federal Art Project hired American artists to create posters to promote tourism and cultural events.

 Architecture

+Styles

-The architectural style of art deco made its debut in Paris in 1903–04, with the construction of two apartment buildings in Paris, one by Auguste Perret on rue Benjamin Franklin and the other on rue Trétaigne by Henri Sauvage.
-The two young architects used reinforced concrete for the first time in Paris residential buildings; the new buildings had clean lines, rectangular forms, and no decoration on the facades; they marked a clean break with the art nouveau style.
+The architectural style of Art Deco made its debut in Paris in 1903–04, with the construction of two apartment buildings in Paris, one by Auguste Perret on rue Benjamin Franklin and the other on rue Trétaigne by Henri Sauvage.
+The two young architects used reinforced concrete for the first time in Paris residential buildings; the new buildings had clean lines, rectangular forms, and no decoration on the façades; they marked a clean break with the art nouveau style.
 Between 1910 and 1913, Perret used his experience in concrete apartment buildings to construct the Théâtre des Champs-Élysées, 15 avenue Montaigne.
-Between 1925 and 1928 Sauvage constructed the new art deco façade of La Samaritaine department store in Paris.
+Between 1925 and 1928 Sauvage constructed the new Art Deco façade of La Samaritaine department store in Paris.